 When are winter driving fatalities in Michigan most likely to occur, and who's most at risk?

 Also of note, certain demographic groups appeared disproportionately impacted by winter driving.
-Over a third of winter weather-related fatalities involved a young (ages 15-19) or senior (ages 65+) driver.
+Over a third of winter weather-related fatalities involved a young (age 15-19) or senior (age 65+) driver.
 Specifically, 13% of total winter driving deaths in Michigan involved a young driver, while 21% involved a senior driver.
 Both age groups, especially younger drivers, are often considered higher risk for driving accidents.
 This explains how car insurance costs vary by age and is reflected in more expensive auto insurance premiums.

 Winter driving tips

-Driving during the winter, particularly during hazardous conditions involving snow, sleet or hail and freezing rain, is dangerous, and for many Michigan residents, unavoidable during certain parts of the year.
+Driving during the winter, particularly during hazardous conditions involving snow, sleet or hail and freezing rain, is dangerous and, for many Michigan residents, unavoidable during certain parts of the year.
 Given the elevated risk of accidents, it's important that Michigan drivers prepare themselves and their vehicles for winter driving, including carrying appropriate car insurance coverage.
 Here's what else you can do to stay safe on the roads in the winter:

 - Winter-proof your car: Ensuring that your vehicle is ready for winter roads can make all the difference in the event of hazardous weather.
 We recommend that all drivers check their car's battery, lights and fluids before the season starts and consider investing in winter tires.
 Some car insurance providers may even offer discounts for safety equipment like snow tires.